 Alberta produces many wastes requiring management.
 Depending on the type of waste and how it is generated, transported and processed, it may be subject to one or more pieces of local, provincial or Federal legislation.

-Alberta Environment and Parks (AEP) is the provincial department responsible for how wastes and recyclables are managed in Alberta.
+Environment and Protected Areas is the provincial ministry responsible for how wastes and recyclables are managed in Alberta.
 The Environmental Protection and Enhancement Act (EPEA) is most relevant to waste and enables waste and recycling regulations.
 A figure to the right shows the hierarchy of how requirements are enabled.

-Provided below are links to waste and recycling legislation specific to AEP.
+Provided below are links to waste and recycling legislation specific to our ministry.
 Regulations listed below are enabled under EPEA.

 - Activities Designation Regulation

 The following codes of practice are provided for waste management facilities that are eligible for registration as described by the Activities Designation Regulation.

 - Code of Practice for Compost Facilities